-Parents who drop off and pick up their kids, we ask that you do so in the front parking lot, at the front doors, or in the front.
-Please do not take your child to their classroom.
+Parents who drop students off in the mornings, or who have a regular routine of picking a child up after school should continue to do this.
 The main security issue is during the day when people drop in unexpectedly or when routines are not followed.
-Thank you for your help with this.